RHVoice/RHVoice.org/content/en/linux.md

 The method described below has been tested on Ubuntu.
 If it doesn't work on your Linux distribution, please let us know.

-1. Open the terminal and change to the directory that contains Speech Dispatcher modules
+1. Open the terminal and change to the directory that contains Speech Dispatcher modules:
 ```
 cd /usr/lib/speech-dispatcher-modules
 ```